dirkpostma/movie-search-app/docs/DEVELOPMENT_LOG.md

 To investigate:
 - Does RTK Query support infinite scroll out of the box?
 - How to get redux devtools running with redux toolkit + hermes?

+## UI components

+Added UI components using atomic design principle.
+Only atoms are allowed to have styling, rest of components are built strictly using atoms.
+To have good separation of concerns, UI components don't have any business logic.